 Sophomore guard Roger Mason, Jr., set career highs for points and assists in a game in UVa's 117-78 win over Coastal Carolina (Nov.
 20).
 Mason tallied 28 points on 10 of 14 shooting from the field, including a two-for-three effort from three-point range, and he also made six of seven free throws.
 His former career best was 22 points against Duke (Jan.
 5, 2000).
 With seven assists against the Chanticleers, Mason surpassed his previous career best of four assists on three different occasions.

-Mason is currently tied with Chris Williams as the Cavaliers' leading scorer with an average of 15.0 points per game (seventh in the ACC) and he leads the ACC in free throw percentage at 88.3 percent (113-128).
+Mason is currently the Cavaliers' leading scorer with an average of 15.2 points per game (seventh in the ACC) and he leads the ACC in free throw percentage at 88.1 percent (119-135).

 NCAA Statistics